issac155/issac155/README.md

 # Hi there, I'm Issac 👋

-I'm a Full Stack and Mobile App Developer passionate about creating seamless and efficient digital solutions.
+I'm a Software Engineer passionate about creating seamless and efficient digital solutions.
 I love working on projects that bridge the gap between backend and frontend, delivering exceptional user experiences.

 ## About Me